 Advancing Leadership Certificate (Post-master’s)

-The Advancing Leadership Certificate was designed for teachers and administrators that would like to advance their skills and knowledge in special education leadership.
-These post-master’s classes will train leaders on how to understand and assist with the special education needs within their school division.
+The online Advancing Leadership Certificate is a post-master's certificate designed for educators and administrators who would like to advance their skills and knowledge in special education leadership.
+These post-master's classes provide continuing education for special education teachers and administrators, and will train them on how to understand and assist with the special education needs within their school division.

 - Course offered online

 - All three courses (8 credit hours) may be transferred into the Ed.S. in Educational Leadership

 - Emphasis on the latest research and up-to-date regulations in special education

 - Cost: $200 per credit hour